 If you’ve ever found yourself in need of a new veterinary clinic for your dog or cat, then you know how difficult it can be to find the right fit.
-You want something close enough to home in case there’s an emergency, with the right kind of staff to meet your pet’s mental and health care needs.
-How do you go about choosing a new vet and knowing which clinic will be the right choice for you?
+You want something close enough to home in case there’s an emergency, with the right kind of staff to meet your pet’s mental and healthcare needs.
+How do you go about finding the best veterinarian and knowing which clinic will be the right choice for you?

 If you’re about to bring home a new puppy and don’t currently have a vet for other pets, you’ve recently moved out of range of your previous vet clinic, or you feel like you aren’t clicking with your current veterinarian, it may be time to look for a new vet.

-If you’ve just brought home a new puppy, your priority in a vet clinic probably isn’t to find one with high quality geriatric care.
-If your dog frequently needs to see a specialist, finding a clinic with that specialist may be the easiest way to get the care you need without having to run all over town.
+If you’ve just brought home a new puppy, your top priority for a vet clinic probably isn’t to find one with high-quality geriatric care.
+If your dog frequently needs to see a specialist, finding a clinic with that type of specialist may be the easiest way to get the care you need without having to run all over town.

 How to Choose a Vet Clinic

 There are so many ways to find vet clinics near to you, but there are a few things that may help you find the right vet quicker!

-- Recommendations – If you know other pet owners living in your area, ask them which vet they use and why they chose that clinic.
-People with strong opinions about why their vet is the best often indicates that they’ve had multiple good experiences with the clinic.
+- Recommendations - If you know other pet owners living in your area, ask them which vet they use and why they chose that clinic.
+Word of mouth is a great way to find a vet that the community supports and depends on.